jenkinsci/lockable-resources-plugin/src/doc/examples/lock-nodes.md

 ...
 ```

-Keep in mind, that *lock()* helps only when you use it in other jobs too.
+Keep in mind, that `lock()` only helps when locks are consistently requested for resources.